-Thailand is one of the best places in the world to backpack – even if your going solo and it’s your first backpacking adventure.
-It’s also a great destination for families and those who just want an exotic but still relaxing holiday.
-It’s especially easy to backpack and travel around Thailand, with its modern train and bus systems and numerous daily flights that take you all over the entire country and not forgetting the helpful and friendly locals.
+It’s especially easy to plan your Thailand itinerary and to backpack in Thailand, with numerous day tours and accommodation options, modern train and bus systems and numerous daily flights that take you all over the entire country and not forgetting the helpful and friendly locals.

 Why you need to visit both the North and South of Thailand